 Thirty million people suffer from coastal flooding and erosion hazards, affecting 3,000 villages in Northern Java.
 The problems largely result from the removal of mangrove belts for aquaculture development, unsustainable coastal infrastructures, and groundwater extraction.
 In some places more than 3 kilometers of land has already been taken by the sea and entire villages have been engulfed.
 Many people experience a major loss in income, reaching up to 60-80% in some villages.
 The agri- and aquaculture sectors, key economic engines in Indonesia, also suffer multi-billion losses.

-Follow-up of succesful pilot-project Demak Region, Central Java
+Follow-up of successful pilot project Demak Region, Central Java

 The five-year programme will focus on the most affected coastline in Demak district and is the follow-up to a successful pilot that finished in 2014.
 In Demak, sea level rise is projected to cause flooding 6 km inland by 2100, inundating 14,700 hectares affecting over 70,000 people and the loss of 6,000 hectares of aquaculture ponds.